StephenDsouza90/food-ordering-system-flask/README.md

 The employee and customer routes are mapped to their respective functions and the functions call the methods from the Controller class.

-The functions in server.py perform a GET, POST, PUT or DELETE command and displays the results in JSON format.
+The functions in server.py perform a GET, POST, PUT and DELETE requests over HTTP REST and returns results in JSON format.